The Seed Applied Research Program (SARP) is one Saskatchewan Polytechnic's Applied Research funding opportunities.

 Announcement of awards

-Applicants will be advised of results within one (1) week of the AARC meeting in spring.
-If successful, funds will be available for use commencing the following July 1 each calendar year.
-SARP award recipients will access their funds through the establishment of a project org, under the financial responsibility of the applicant.
-Org set up will be coordinated by the OARI and will be communicated to the funds recipients within three (3) weeks of the award notification.
-If projects require ethics approval, such must be provided to the OARI before an org can be communicated to the recipient, and no use of funds will be allowed without a proper valid ethics protocol.
+Applicants will be advised of the competition results in early June.
+For successful applicants, funds will be available for use beginning July 1 of the same calendar year.
+SARP award recipients will access their funds through the establishment of a project org, which will be set up under the financial responsibility of the applicant.
+OARI will coordinate the org set and will communicate the org details to the recipients within three weeks of the award notification.
+If a project requires ethics approval, the approved ethics certificate must be submitted to OARI before a project org can be issued.
+No funds may be accessed or used until valid ethics approval is in place.

 Timeframe

-Project expenses must be incurred between July 1 and Saskatchewan Polytechnic’s year end payable cut-off dates.
-SARP award holders are responsible to follow year end financial deadlines to avoid over expenditures to their project accounts.
+Project expenses must be incurred between July 1 and May 31.
+SARP award holders are responsible for adhering to year-end financial deadlines to ensure no over-expenditures occur within their project accounts.

 Reporting